Code & Permits

 Translated for EV charging:

-• Hardwired Level 2 charger: Not covered by 210.8.
-The charger's built-in CCID (charge circuit interrupting device) satisfies ground-fault protection per 625.54.
+• Hardwired Level 2 charger: not covered by 210.8.
+The charger's built-in CCID20 (trips at 20 mA) satisfies ground-fault protection per 625.22 and 625.54.

 • Commercial EVSE: GFCI is required for receptacles but not for hardwired units.